 There are no key management personnel apart from the Company's directors.
-There is no remuneration is paid to directors for the financial years ended 31 March 2024 and 2023.
-The directors are paid remuneration by related companies in their capacity as directors and/or executives of those related companies.
+There are two directors to whom remuneration is paid for the financial years ended 31 March 2025 and 2024.
+The other directors are paid remuneration by related companies in their capacity as directors and/or executives of those related companies.